RSV Vaccine

 The vaccine is given to pregnant people between 32 and 36 weeks of pregnancy.
 After you get the vaccine, it takes about 2 weeks for your body to make protective antibodies that can be passed to your baby.
 That’s why it’s important to get the vaccine at least 2 weeks before your baby is born.

-About the Infant RSV Antibody (Nirsevimab)
+Infant RSV Antibody (Nirsevimab)

 The RSV infant antibody (Nirsevimab) contains pre-made antibodies in a single shot given to babies shortly after birth.
 This type of protection is called passive immunization, where the body is given ready-made defences (antibodies) rather than having to produce them.
+Nirsevimab works by attaching to the RSV virus and preventing it from entering your baby’s cells, stopping the virus from spreading and causing illness.9

 • The infant RSV antibody (Nirsevimab) contains pre-made antibodies and is given to babies as a single shot shortly after birth.
 Since these antibodies are already made, your baby doesn’t need to produce them on their own.
 This type of protection is known as passive immunization.